mauricioquintela/mpv-youtube-clipboard/README.md

 ## GNU/Linux

 * Clone repository in your scripts folder (usually "~/.config/mpv/scripts/").

 * Modify main.lua to set the correct path to get_link.sh (has to be absolute path).

 * Give execute permissions to get_link.sh (chmod +x get_link.sh).

 * Update get_link.sh to use your clipboard manager of choice.
-Default is klipper (KDE Plasma), with xclip version as a comment.
+Default is xclip, with klipper (KDE Plasma) version as a comment.

 # Screenshot